mixer04/mixer04/README.md

 - 👋 Hi, I’m @mixer04 (Borys Bednarski legally...)
 - 👀 I’m interested in latest technology, programming, music and everything that involves human creativity.
-- 🌱 I’m currently learning software engineering in general.
+- 🌱 I’m currently learning frontend development with React.
 - 💞️ I’m looking to collaborate on any kind of projects!
 - 📫 How to reach me?
 Through LinkedIn!
 I'm looking for a Junior job 🙄
 - ⚡ Fun fact: I'm a bassist, saxophonist, photographer and developer.
 Amazing, isn't it?